This is a new music instrument. Its design reflects harmony, explained below.

-The green numbers specify a multiple of a fundamental frequency.
-For example, if the fundamental frequency is 100 Hz, then 4 → 400 Hz, 5 → 500 Hz.
-All the notes harmonize (volume warning), so rolling your elbow over the keyboard or sweeping your mouse will sound consonant.
+The insight is that the green keys are multiples of one frequency, which are all the notes that can be played together.
+This means you can play all the notes simultaneously (volume warning), or any subset.
+As a consequence, rolling your elbow over the keyboard or sweeping your mouse will sound consonant.
 If you hold 3 notes and don't hear the 3rd note, then your keyboard can only handle 2 keys at a time, called "2-key rollover".
 In that case, use the mouse and keyboard simultaneously.
 On mobile, horizontal view will make the buttons bigger.

 Don't worry if you don't understand some things, or don't know any music theory.
 The keyboard is designed to sound good even when you don't know what you're doing.
 Just press some keys on the right, and occasionally press a key on the left.
 Further goals are to choose some rhythm and try some chords.